 It doesn’t even have to be expensive – this carafe costs just a few pounds from Ikea.
 Just something that you can keep on your nightstand that is beautiful to look at.
 If things are nice you’ll use them more – and keeping hydrated is almost as important as getting restful sleep.

-I also popped a beautiful moroccan style lantern on the nightstand with a set of fairy lights in it.
+I also popped a beautiful Moroccan style lantern on the nightstand with a set of fairy lights in it.
 Sometimes you want a bit of warm lighting in the bedroom that isn’t a bright overhead light, and this is a nice way to achieve that.
+I have seen many people opt for neon light fixtures from companies like Neon Mama to add a beautiful touch to their rooms!
+It looks really pretty and if you are into something similar, you might want to research more about it and incorporate it into your home.

 Pick Beautiful Textures